jonnybrooks/gawp/README.md

 * "Deleting" gawpers from the admin panel only prepares them for deletion - you have to hit the commit button in the left pane to commit and save the changes to the `gawp.json` config file.
 * Referring to the above, hitting the revert all button will reenable all gawpers scheduled for deletion, essentially aborting the process.
 * Additionally any gawpers that have an empty "name" field will be scheduled for deletion automatically - so name them if you don't want to lose them!
+* Duplicate gawpers (gawpers with the same name) will be deleted top to bottom, meaning the last duplicate gawper in the list will remain.

-Then you just have to reference one of your gawpers in the HTML you want to reload, using a `<script>` tag with the following signature (making sure the `data-project` attribute matches one of your gawper's names):
+Then you just have to reference one of your gawpers in the HTML you want to reload, using a `<script>` tag with the following signature (making sure the `data-gawper` attribute matches one of your gawper's names):

 #### `index.html` (excerpt from `<head>`)

 <pre>

-&lt;script src="http://localhost:3000/gawp" data-project="default"&gt;&lt;/script&gt;
+&lt;script src="http://localhost:3000/gawp" data-gawper="default"&gt;&lt;/script&gt;
 </pre>
+## Notes

-**Note**: If you're that way inclined, feel free to add/remove gawpers manually by editing the `gawp.json` file in the root of the package directory - JUST BE SURE TO ESCAPE BACKSLASHES, OR REPLACE THEM WITH FORWARD SLASHES, OR IT'LL GO BANG.
+If you're that way inclined, feel free to add/remove gawpers manually by editing the `gawp.json` file in the root of the package directory - JUST BE SURE TO ESCAPE BACKSLASHES, OR REPLACE THEM WITH FORWARD SLASHES, OR IT'LL GO BANG.

 #### `gawp.json` (example setup)

 <pre>

 {
-  "projects": {
+  "gawpers": {
     "default": "C:\\Users\\jonathan.brooks\\Documents\\node\\gawp\\public",
     "project 1": "path/to/project1/files"
   }